Training Course Agendas

 The next group of exercises focuses on optimizing an existing project in several ways using some of the tools available with ProMax.

-- Exercise 12: Scenario Tool with Crude Tower – This exercise is used to provide a simple example of how to use the Scenario Tool with ProMax.
+- Exercise 9: Scenario Tool with Crude Tower– This exercise is used to provide a simple example of how to use the Scenario Tool with ProMax.
 This exercise is worked together with the attendees to show how to connect Excel with the desired project.
-Input variable requirements are shown, and output flexibility is demonstrated.
 The process tree diagram in ProMax is discussed in more detail than previously, as it is used quite often in subsequent exercises.

-- Exercise 18: Heat Exchanger Rating – The rating of an air cooler and a shell & tube exchanger is demonstrated, with discussion of the Help topic and the guidance it can provide.
-If time permits, and interest in shown by the attendees, one or both ratings may be demonstrated together.
-The generation of specification sheets can be shown, as well as importing and exporting heat exchanger rating files.
+- Exercise 17: Heat Exchanger Rating – The rating of an air cooler and a shell & tube exchanger is demonstrated, with discussion of the Help topic and the guidance it can provide.
+If time permits, and interest in shown by the attendees, one or both ratings may be performed together.
+Generation of specification sheets and importing and exporting of exchanger rating files are also part of the exercise.

 - Additional Exercises – Several additional exercises are available for attendees to work through if time permits, covering a wide range of topics.
-If no exercises cover a topic of interest, attendees may look through the ProMax Help and ProMax Example files to see if there is any applicable information or example available.
+If no exercises cover a topic of interest, attendees may look through the ProMax Help and ProMax Example files or work on their own projects.
 The instructors are always available to answer any questions that may arise.

 Notes About the Agenda: